anders94/disruptor/README.md

 Usage
 -----
-Disruptor takes an IP and port on which to listen and the IP and port of some other peer on the network.
-All the peers will find each other and stay in communication as peers enter and leave the network.
+Disruptor takes an IP and port on which to listen and the IP and port of some other peer in the mesh.
+All the peers will find each other and stay in communication as peers enter and leave the mesh.

     disruptor peer myHost:myPort anotherHost:itsPort

 Example
 -------
-You can simulate a mesh network of nodes running on a single host.
+You can simulate a mesh of peers running on a single host.
 In a shell:

     disruptor peer 127.0.0.1:1111 127.0.0.1:22222